dmfay/massive-js/docs/options.md

 The options object modifies query behavior, either by applying additional clauses to the query itself or by changing how Massive handles results.

-Options can be passed to most query and persistence functions as the last argument.
+Options can be passed to most query and persistence functions as the final argument.

 ```javascript
 db.tests.find({